-The question that I have though is this, how much time are you going to spend working on a player’s strengths compared to their weaknesses?
-Whether you like it or not there is only so many hours designated to basketball workouts and helping your players develop.
-How you handle those hours can mean all the difference in developing those players, and also giving your team a chance to win during the season.
+The question that I have, though, is how much time are you going to spend working on a basketball player’s strengths compared to their weaknesses?
+Whether you like it or not, there are only so many hours designated for basketball workouts and helping your players develop.
+How you handle those hours can mean all the difference in developing those players and giving your team a chance to win.

 Basketball Training: Personal Experience

-When, if they would just spend time concentrating on the things that would allow them to fill a role on a team they would be much better off.
-It may be hard to get your players to buy into this, but unless they are the next Lebron James or Kevin Durant they are going to find it very hard to score anyway they want.
-As a coach you need to be able to show your players the benefits of this and also how to work on mastering their role.
+When, if they would just spend time concentrating on the things that would allow them to fill a role on a team, they would be much better off.
+It may be hard to get your players to buy into this, but unless they are the next Lebron James or Kevin Durant, they will find it very hard to score anyway they want.
+As a coach, you need to show your basketball players the benefits of this and how to work on mastering their role.

 Basketball Training: Examples

-A really good coach that I have heard speak on multiple occasions is Charlton Young or CY to must of his friends and coaching colleagues.
-He is now an assistant men’s basketball coach at Florida State university, but before he was an assistant men’s basketball coach at Georgia Tech and one of the players that played while he was there was Anthony Morrow.
-At a coaching clinic I heard Coach Young tell the story of how he talked Anthony Morrow into working on his game and only looking to score with a maximum of 2 dribbles when he caught the ball.
+An outstanding coach that I have heard speak on multiple occasions is Charlton Young or CY to most of his friends and coaching colleagues.
+He is now an assistant men’s basketball coach at Florida State University, but before he was an assistant men’s basketball coach at Georgia Tech, and one of the players who played while he was there was Anthony Morrow.
+At a basketball coaching clinic, I heard Coach Young tell the story of how he talked Anthony Morrow into working on his game and only looking to score with a maximum of 2 dribbles when he caught the ball.

-Basketball Training: Time for Weaknesses
+Basketball Training: Make Time for Weaknesses

-If you have a player that can shoot lights out but dribbles the ball off of their foot every time they put it down, you need to spend some time doing some basketball dribbling drills and working on this weakness.
-If not then the defense will just run them off of the line every time that they catch the ball.
-The ball handling is a sub category though, and you need to make sure that you are still spending the majority of your time working on their strength, which is shooting.
+If you have a player who can shoot lights out but dribbles the ball off their foot every time they put it down, you need to spend some time doing basketball dribbling drills and working on this weakness.
+If not, the defense will just run them off the line every time they catch the ball.
+Ball-handling is a subcategory, though, and you need to make sure that you are still spending most of your time working on their strength, which is shooting.

-If you are training and there is 2-3 months before the season starts you can designate more time to working on a players weaknesses, but as the season gets closer you should be working on what role they are going to fill on the team.
+If you are training and there are 2-3 months before the season starts, you can designate more time to working on a player’s weaknesses, but as the season gets closer, you should be working on what role they are going to fill on the team.
 It doesn’t always have to be an offensive role either.